Updated: Oct 2

-The offence of Dangerous driving is prosecuted under the Road Safety Act 1986 (Vic) (The Act).
+The offence of Dangerous driving is a summary offence prosecuted under the Road Safety Act 1986 (Vic) (The Act).
 The seriousness of the offence will vary greatly depending upon the prevailing circumstances.
 In this brief article we unpack the offence and discusses the test for what constitutes 'dangerous driving' at law.

 Dangerous driving: the elements